The Best Lofi Hip Hop Radio Stations on YouTube

 What is lofi hip hop

-If you had spend more than a few hours listened to music on YouTube in the past year, it's highly likely that you've stumbled upon a lo-fi hip-hop radio.
+If you had spent more than a few hours listened to music on YouTube in the past year, it's highly likely that you've stumbled upon a lo-fi hip-hop radio.
 They tend to employ anime-inspired looped visuals set either somewhere in Japan or at least in a rather mellow / rainy / cozy home environment.
 You know, study and chill kind of vibes.
 But before digging into my favourite streams, just a few sentences about the genre (in case you randomly ended up on this post).
-The truth is that (at least for me) lofi is such a broad and rather meaningless term it actually makes it hard to explain it into words.
+The truth is that (at least for me) lofi is such a broad and a rather meaningless term it actually makes it hard to explain it into words.
 That's why I just called our section of the website / playlist Chill Beats.
 That's what they are.

 Yes, I know the urban dictionary definition and the fact that it is a...

 "subliminal sub-genre of conscious hip-hop that is characterized by the high-utilization of elements such as introspection and seeks to engage with elements of human emotion.
 Elements such as high distortion as well as mellow sounds are more prominent features of any lofi hip-hop soundtrack"